 I am asking that you "Gift the Gift of Love" this holiday season.
 Your gift of $15, $35, $50, $75, $100 or whatever you can manage will allow us to transform a lonely holiday without family and friends to a wonderful holiday celebration for hundreds of our elderly friends.
 Your gift will make the dream of companionship come true for one of our elderly friends.
 And we do this at 10 party sites in the Copper Country and the City of Marquette.
 We also operate two sites dedicated to serving the home bound; we make sure our elderly friends who cannot come to the party get the same attention.

 Little Brothers - Friends of the Elderly is an independent, non-profit organization founded in France in 1946.
-Established in the Copper Country in 1982, it is dedicated to the idea that all people, especially the elderly, deserve a life rich in love, friendship, and dignity.
-The special little things, a bouquet of flowers or a special holiday dinner, enable all of us to live richer, more meaningful lives.
+Established in the Copper Country in 1982, we are dedicated to the idea that all people, especially our elderly, deserve a life rich in love, friendship, and dignity.
+Our philosophy of "Flowers before Bread" expresses our belief that emotional needs are every bit as important as material needs.
+Special things like a bouquet of flowers or a Christmas dinner enable all of us to live richer, more meaningful lives.

 We also hold holiday dinners on Thanksgiving and Easter and have a complete Activity Program in the summer that includes picnics, birthday parties, and theater outings.
 Year round programs include Friendly Visiting, Firewood Cutting, and Medical Transportation are staffed by caring volunteers who contribute their time providing service, companionship, and friendship.

 Again, I ask you to make a gift to Little Brothers, so we can make our gift of friendship to the community, a gift given with love.
 Your gift can transform a lonely holiday without family or friends into a day of celebration for hundreds of our elderly friends.
 On behalf of the elderly in our community, thank you in advance for your kindness and generosity.
 Merry Christmas!